Worldwide shipping with track & trace

 • Signal reception from all directions – No need to aim, convenient for mobile use or unknown signal sources.

-• Boosts wireless signals – Supports 4G, 5G or other wireless networks in your setup.
+• Boosts wireless signals – Supports 4G, 5G, or other wireless networks in your setup.

 • Easy installation – No complicated mounting or alignment required.